Daniel Kessler (guitarist): Personal life

-Since 2006, Kessler resided in a loft on the Lower East Side, and was the only band member who is a pescetarian, and does not smoke.
+Since 2006, Kessler has resided in a loft on the Lower East Side.
+He is the only band member who is a pescetarian, and does not smoke.
 He is also fluent in French, having grown up in a village outside of Paris until the age of 11.
 Kessler is co-owner of the Brooklyn restaurant Bergen Hill, and is an investor in numerous New York City area bars.
 He is the younger brother of music journalist and former editor of Q magazine Ted Kessler.
 As of 2022 Kessler was reported to be living mainly in Barcelona, Spain.